TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % 16.
 TwoORThreeDchar, either "TwoD" or "ThreeD" for 2d or 3d plot
 % 17.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 18.
+SpikeBinSettings: structure, save numbins in time and depth domain for spike
+% rate heatmap plot -- see Spike_Module_Set_Up_Spike_Analysis_Windows.m for
+% standard.

 % Outputs:
 % 1.
 Data: main app data structure